Hand Hygiene 101: Don’t Forget to Wash Your Hands After Doing These 6 Things

 On a scale of 1 to OA, how frequently do you wash your hands these days?
 TBH, there might not be such a thing as OA these days when it comes to hand hygiene.
-You never know when you got in contact with something that could be carrying germs—much worse the coronavirus.
+You never know when you got in contact with something that could be carrying germs—much worse than the coronavirus.

 We’re sure you’ve stepped up your hygiene already compared to the good old pre-pandemic days.
 However, take ~extra~ caution and really scrub your hands clean when it comes to the following everyday activities:

 Are you one of those people who can’t cook every single meal, every single day and choose to get food delivered instead of dining outside?
 That’s okay.
 It definitely lessens your exposure to various health threats.
 But food delivery doesn’t prevent risks altogether, of course.
 Who knows how many hands have touched your food and its container before it reaches your doorstep?
 The same logic applies to all the items you shop online.

 Even if you give your pets regular baths and ensure they have clean beds, they tend to get themselves in situations that are anything but sanitary.
 Their fur could carry germs and transmit those to your hands every time you’re in contact with them.
 Uh-oh!

 Your body tries to ward off infections and irritation by producing , triggering your cough, and tickling your sneeze reflex.
 In other words, these are ways for our body to get rid of unwanted particles and irritants.
 Without proper hand hygiene after these icky reflexes and habits, you allow these particles to re-enter your system.
 And obviously, that’s not going to feel good eventually.